pozorfluo/build-your-own-lisp/README.md

 - alloc backing arrays by chunks on creation and resize only
 - NOT use a linked list of entries to iterate through the table
 - iterate through backing arrays, skip empty by probing metadata chunks
+- touch keys, values as late as possible, work with metadata

 #### Require
 - user to allocate for the keys and values and pass pointer to insert